muratk5n/thirdwave/en/README.md

 ---

 \#Documentary \#WSJ "Trucking used to be one of the very best blue collar jobs in the US.
-The the industry was almost fully unionized by the teamsters union.
+The industry was almost fully unionized by the teamsters union.
 Unionized truck drivers were making up to 20% more than even unionized steel workers or auto workers.
 It was one of the best jobs you could get, and when you got one of those good jobs you were likely to stay in it until you until you retired.
 [But] the industry was deregulated 1980, the union was pushed out of the big segments of the of the industry, and and wages and working conditions followed [became worse]"